rust-lang/book/src/ch04-02-ownership.md

 # Ownership

 Rust’s central feature is called ‘ownership’.
 It is a feature that is straightforward to explain, but has deep implications for the rest of the language.

-Rust is committed to both safety and speed.
-One of the key tools for balancing between them is “zero-cost abstractions”: the various abstractions in Rust do not pose a global performance penalty.
-The ownership system is a prime example of a zero-cost abstraction.
-All of the analysis we’ll talk about in this guide is done at compile time.
+All programs have to manage the way they use a computer's memory while running.
+Some languages have garbage collection, while in others, the programmer has to explicitly allocate and free the memory.
+Rust takes a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks at compile-time.
 You do not pay any run-time cost for any of these features.

-However, this system does have a certain cost: learning curve.
-Many new Rustaceans experience something we like to call ‘fighting with the borrow checker’, where the Rust compiler refuses to compile a program that the author thinks is valid.
-This can happen because the programmer isn’t used to thinking carefully about ownership, or is thinking about it differently from the way that Rust does.
-You probably will experience something similar at first.
-There is good news, however: more experienced Rust developers report that once they work with the rules of the ownership system for a period of time, they fight the borrow checker less and less.
+However, because ownership is a new concept for many programmers, it does take some time to get used to.
+There is good news, however: the more experienced you become with Rust, and the rules of the ownership system, the more you'll be able to naturally develop code that is both safe and efficient.
 Keep at it!

-This chapter will give you a foundation for understanding the rest of the language.
-To do so, we’re going to learn through examples, focusing on a very common data structure: strings.
+Once you understand ownership, you have a good foundation for understanding the features that make Rust unique.
+Let's learn ownership by going through someexamples, focusing on a very common data structure: strings.

 ## Variable binding scope

+We've walked through an example of a Rust program already in the tutorial chapter.
-Let’s take a step back and look at the very basics again.
-Now that we’re past basic syntax, we won’t include all of the `fn main() {` stuff in examples, so if you’re following along, you will have to put them inside of a `main()` function.
-This lets our examples be a bit more concise, letting us focus on the actual details, rather than boilerplate.
+Now that we’re past basic syntax, we won’t include all of the fn main() { stuff in examples, so if you’re following along, you will have to put them inside of a main() function.
+This lets our examples be a bit more concise, letting us focus on the actual details rather than boilerplate.

 Anyway, here it is: